Kong/analytics-agent-python/README.md

 ### Django

-Add the following middleware and setting:
+Add the following middleware and setting in `settings.py`:

 ```python
 MIDDLEWARE_CLASSES = (